mpooni23/cse15l-lab-report/Lab1.md

 ![Image](cd without arguments.png)

 When we cd without an argument we go to the users home directory.
 The working directory is /workspaces/lecture1 when the command was run.
 When you run the cd command without arguments the working directory would change to the home directory of the user, which is /home/codespace.
-The ouput is not an error.
+The output is not an error.

 # **2. An example of using the ls command with no arguments**

 ![Image](ls without arguments.png)

 When we ls without an argument, it lists the contents in the current directory.
 The working directory is /workspaces/lecture1 when the command was run.
 When you run the ls command without arguments it lists the contents of the current working directory.
-The ouput is not an error.
+The output is not an error.

 # **3. An example of using the cat command with no arguments**